Reading time: 5 minutes

 Is it clear about repairs?

-You are also entitled to see a gas safety certificate and an energy performance certificate for the property.
+You are also entitled to see a Gas Safety certificate and an Energy Performance Certificate (EPC) for the property.

 Any extra rules?

-There might also be rules around whether you can decorate (and who pays), subletting rooms, and friends and family visiting you.
-It's worth noting you're responsible for anyone's behaviour when they do come over.
+There might also be rules around whether you can decorate (and who pays) or sublet rooms.
+It's also worth noting you're responsible for anyone's behaviour when they visit.

-If you’re not happy with any of the rules set out in the rental contract, ask if they can be reconsidered.
+If you’re not happy with any of the rules set out in your APT rental contract, ask if they can be reconsidered before you sign.

 Do you want to make any amends to the contract?